stanleynguyen/holey-moley/README.md

 ![banner](/documentation/images/banner.png)

-Whac-A-Mole is a popular arcade redemption game invented in 1976 by Aaron Fechter of Creative Engineering, Inc. We have all played this game at least once when we go to arcade game shops with friends during our childhood.
+Whack-A-Mole is a popular arcade redemption game invented in 1976 by Aaron Fechter of Creative Engineering, Inc. We have all played this game at least once when we go to arcade game shops with friends during our childhood.
 We attempted to